ashwinmahesh/dialogflow-facts-about-google-nodejs/README.md

-# Actions on Google: Facts about Google Sample using Node.js and Cloud Functions for Firebase

-This is a knowledgeable Assistant app that shares interesting facts about Google.
-The sample introduces advanced features like custom entities, contexts, and deep links.
-Use this app and you might see that it even knows about a subject other than Google!
+# My Crypto Portfolio

+This is a Google Assistant App that tells you the current value of your cryptocurrency portfolio.
+You can modify it at any time to update how muchy cryptocurrency you own.

 ## Setup Instructions